Central Rail Line and Central Rail Line Extension is the L Line

 Travel on the L Line will be Local Fare ($3.00 / $1.50* discounted / $0.90**) between the 18th & Stout Station and the 30th & Downing Station.
 Travel beyond the L Line will require either Regional fare ($5.25) or Airport fare ($10.50) depending on your destination.
 Discount fares apply for those who are eligible.

-* Discount fares apply to seniors 65+, individuals with disabilities, and Medicare recipients. ** Youth discount fares apply to youth ages 6-19 (up to three children ages 5 and younger ride free with a fare-paying adult).
+* Discount fares apply to seniors 65+, individuals with disabilities, Medicare recipients, and those enrolled in LiVE. ** Youth discount fares apply to youth ages 6-19 (up to three children ages 5 and younger ride free with a fare-paying adult).
 Active duty members of the U.S. military ride for free on all RTD services.
 Proof of eligibility is required for all passengers using discounted fare products.

 Buy Tickets and Day Passes